Israel–Italy relations

 Israel–Italy relations are the foreign relations between the State of Israel and the Italian Republic.
 Italy recognized Israel on 8 February 1949, after the Declaration of the Establishment of the State of Israel on 14 May 1948.

 Italy has an embassy in Tel Aviv, two consulate-generals in West Jerusalem and East Jerusalem, and 4 honorary consulates in Beersheba, Eilat, Haifa and Nazareth.
 The Italian ambassador in Israel since 2021 is Sergio Barbanti.
 Israel has an embassy in Rome and the current Israeli Ambassador is Dror Eydar.
 Both countries are members of the Union for the Mediterranean.

 History

-Jews in Italy

-The pre-war Jewish population of Italy amounted to 58,500 (46,500 by Jewish religion and 12,000 converted or non-Jewish children of mixed marriages).
-It is estimated that about 10,000 Italian Jews were deported to Nazi concentration and extermination camps, of whom 7,700 were murdered in the Holocaust.
-The surviving community was able to maintain its distinctiveness throughout the following decades and continued to have a significant role in the fields of politics, literature, science and industry.
-Writers such as Giorgio Bassani, Natalia Ginzburg and Primo Levi were among the leading figures of the Italian culture in the post-war years.
-As of 2019, the estimated core Jewish population in Italy numbers around 45,000.

 Italian migration to Israel

 The size of the Italian Jewish community has faced a slight but continuous drop throughout the postwar decades, partly because of emigration to Israel or the United States and partly because of low birth rates, assimilation and intermarriage, especially in the small congregations of the North.
 Italians in Israel mostly grew thanks to immigration during the 20th century.
 Aliyah - the symbolic ascent to Israel - has come in waves.
 During the period of the British Mandate, there were legal and economic limitations on immigration that were removed with the independence of the State of Israel and the promulgation of the Law of Return.
 Many Italkím arrived after the Italian racial laws promulgated by Fascist Italy from 1938 to 1943 to enforce racial discrimination in Italy, directed against the Italian Jews, then immediately after the Second World War, and after the Six Day War of 1967.
 In the first ten years of the 2000s, immigration had a new wave.
 In 2012 there were about 15,000 Italian citizens established in Israel.